The Self-Concealing Craft of Kristin Walsh

 Kristin Walsh, Engine no. 11, 2024.
 Courtesy: the artist and Petzel, New York; photograph: Sebastian Bach

 The smallest work in the show is a tightly contained statement.
 Engine no. 11 (2024) sits on the ground, looking like half a polished engine casing.
 On its surface, scattered matchsticks lie on their sides.
 The ‘engine’ issues a bassy thump; a force is engaged; and the matches wriggle and squirm upright, their phosphorus ends pointed aloft.
 They do a brief, shimmying dance and then fall flat once again.
-Erie and wondrous, Engine no. 11 dramatizes a world where improbabilities simmer at the edges of one’s vision, where static expectations are unbalanced by flickers of unexplainable strangeness.
+Eerie and wondrous, Engine no. 11 dramatizes a world where improbabilities simmer at the edges of one’s vision, where static expectations are unbalanced by flickers of unexplainable strangeness.

 ‘Kristin Walsh: The working end’ is on view at Petzel Gallery, New York until 19 October